Peter F. Romero

 Ambassador Romero continues to be sought after for his expertise in investment strategies, national reconciliation, and conflict resolution.
 He advises Presidents and cabinet members of governments throughout the hemisphere.

 Ambassador Romero received the Department’s highest award, the Distinguished Honor Award in 2001, the prestigious Equal Employment Opportunity Award in 1998, the Baker-Wilkins Award for leadership of an overseas mission in 1993, and the Walter J. Stoessel Award in recognition of his highly distinguished career, as well as several Superior Honor Awards.
 He received the highest civilian award from Colombia, the Order of Boyacá, for his contribution to national security and development in that country.

-Ambassador Romero is on the board of Special Olympics International, the Stanford Financial Group, the Americas Foundation, the Inter-American Economic Council and was a founding member of the Hispanic Council on International Relations.
+Ambassador Romero is on the board of Special Olympics International, the Americas Foundation, the Inter-American Economic Council and was a founding member of the Hispanic Council on International Relations.
 He is the 2001 recipient of the Roberto Clemente Award from Boricua College for his distinguished public service.

 Born in New York, Peter Romero received a Bachelor of Science degree and a Master of Arts degree in International Relations from Florida State University.
 He speaks fluent English, Spanish and Italian.